Review: American Express Aeroplan Reserve Card

 Redeeming Aeroplan Points

-Aeroplan points can be redeemed for flights around the world on Air Canada and any of the Star Alliance partnership airlines.
+Aeroplan points can be redeemed for flights around the world on Air Canada and any of the Star Alliance partner airlines.
 This is the best way to redeem Aeroplan points.
+If you are new to the idea of booking flights with points, consider brushing up on the best practices when booking award flights.

 Aeroplan points can also be redeemed for hotels, car rentals, and merchandise.
 The redemption value, or cent per point, is very poor for these types of redemptions and should be avoided.